Nana-Akua/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ## Concepts for CodeQL

 **CodeQL** is the analysis engine used by developers to perform security analysis.
-Some important terms to remember with CodeQL is:
+Some important terms to remember with CodeQL are:

-- Queryable database, extracted from driver source code.
 - Queries also known as  "checks" or "rules" represents a distinct security vulnerability that is being searched for
 - Log files are generated during database creation, query execution, and other operations that are used for the Statics Tools Logo test
 - Must fix rules are rules that the user Must fix in their driver if violated